PSYC 110 Research Requirement

 - This web site includes a REQUIRED cover sheet and question template for your summary.
 (Download the template here!)
 Summaries that do not use this template will be automatically rejected.

 - You should type your answers directly into the required template; you do not need to write a separate paper.
 This template will help you to properly structure your summary.

 - All questions must be answered in complete sentences and paragraphs and be written in your own words.
-The grading scheme is available here!
+A more thorough description of the requirement is available by clicking here!

 - Plagiarism (copying work from someone else) is a serious offense and will be dealt with accordingly.

-- The completed summary can be mailed to the Research Requirement Coordinator.
+- The completed summary should Emailed to the Research Requirement Coordinator.
 Printed copies will also be accepted and may be delivered to D240 Science.

 - Your paper will be judged on a Pass/Fail basis at the end of the semester.